wptrainingteam/learn-wp-content/tutorials/common-apis-internationalisation.md

 ```

 This will scan the code in your plugin or theme, find any translatable strings, and place them in the POT file.

+## Internationalization Guidelines

+It is important to follow best practices when internationalizing your code.

+Under Internationalization in the Common APIs section of the WordPress Developer Resources there is a page on [Internationalization Guidelines](https://developer.wordpress.org/apis/internationalization/internationalization-guidelines/), which is good to be familar with.

+Additionally, if you plan to submit a theme to the WordPress theme directory, you should read the section on [Language & internationalization](https://make.wordpress.org/themes/handbook/review/required/#8-language-internationalization) in the theme review handbook.

 ## Conclusion